cispa/Northcape/README.md

 - A MicroSD card capable of running 1-bit SPI (most cards can, tested with, e.g., KIOXIA 64GB EXCERIA)
 - 2 USB-A-micro cables
 - 1 Ethernet cable
-- 1 [Digilent JTAG-HS2 debugger](https://digilent.com/shop/jtag-hs2-programming-cable/). *Note:* we are in the process of figuring out how to use a [generic FT232H board](https://www.adafruit.com/product/2264) instead.
+- *For the A7 only*, 1 [Digilent JTAG-HS2 debugger](https://digilent.com/shop/jtag-hs2-programming-cable/) OR a [generic FT232H board](https://www.adafruit.com/product/2264).
 - some way to mount the SD card on your build machine
 - a build machine compatible with [Vivado's system requirements](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Requirements-and-Setup) and a native boot / VM for Ubuntu 22.04